Odiabackend099/brutality/README.md

 The design uses a cyan/blue gradient theme.
 To customize:

-1. Update the gradient classes in `callwaiting-landing.tsx`
+1. Update the gradient classes in `app/page.tsx`
 2. Modify the color scheme in Tailwind classes
 3. Update the logo and branding elements